 - Are your children afraid to tell you the truth?
 Why?

 Once you have figured out what is going you can address the root issues and then you talk about the behaviour.
 That is how you discipline without crushing your child’s heart and spirit.

 I know it can be hard to stop and think about these things in the heat of the moment.
 It is easy to go straight to anger when our children disobey or misbehave.

 But if we want to nurture relationship then we must set aside those initial feelings and focus on what is best for our kids.
-After all as Parenting With Abandon reminds us we are the grownups in the relationship (brilliant post).
+After all we are the grownups in the relationship.

 It’s not always easy to be the gentle loving parent when we are tired and upset.
 But it is worth the effort, because when we choose to discipline our children with love and respect then we all grow.
 Our relationships with our children will deepen and their hearts will be nurtured rather than bruised

 And that’s awesome.